dennis-lin-recruiting-2017/elevator/README.md

 real world time.
 The limit on the number of elevators and events that the simulation can simulate are bounded by CPU and memory.

+## Assumptions
+- One group of elevators very close to each other
+- Passenger behavior
+  - All passengers travel independently of each other (no inseparable couples or families)
+  - Passengers do not change their mind when on the elevator (i.e. travel 6 out of 7 floors and take the stairs).
+  - All passengers weigh the same (i.e. 1 unit)
+  - Passenger size (i.e. area taken up) not implemented yet, so it is ignored
+- Elevator fungibility vs wear-and-tear in real life

 ## Scheduling Algorithm used:
 I used an optimistic/greedy version of the "first-come, first served" algorithm to model how most real-world elevators seem to work.
 The key differences